Dysurf/Dysurf/README.md

 - `/src/src_intel`: Fortran source codes of Dysurf program, this is the Intel compiler version.
 It is intended to be built with `ifx` and Intel MPI.

 - `/src/src_gfortran`: Fortran source codes of Dysurf program, this is gfortran openblas version.
-Sometimes it return Errors as below:

-If `OpenMPI` is available on your machine, you can also compile the MPI-enabled gfortran version in `/src/src_gfortran` and run Dysurf with `mpirun`.

 Choose any version that matches your local system environment.